Spicy Kung Pao Noodles with Veggies

 The most important ingredient in any Kung Pao dish is the Sichuan peppercorns.
 Without these peppercorns, you won’t have Kung Pao Noodles… you’ll just have, well… noodles.
 So don’t skip them!

-Sichuan peppercorns have an addictive, tingly, mouth-numbing quality.
+They have an addictive, tingly, mouth-numbing quality.
 In a good way!
 It’s not spicy, hot heat; it’s tingly heat.
 They taste peppery, but also a little floral and lemony.

 Print

-Kung Pao Noodles & Veggie Stir-Fry
+Kung Pao Noodles with Veggies

 5 Stars 4 Stars 3 Stars 2 Stars 1 Star